The design brief for this South Yarra Penthouse was to create the most minimal house in Melbourne.

 Every space was well thought through, there was no wastage and every detail was accounted for; from the joinery, to the fittings and even the furniture.

 Size: 35 Squares (325.16 Square Meters)

 “ Incredible and undeniable detail ”

-The clients had an eclectic collection of rustic furniture and antiques and wanted them to be presented as though they were artifacts in a museum or artworks in a gallery therefore a minimalistic approach made sense.
-Furthermore a minimalistic interior seemed to make a striking and interesting contrast to the classical exterior of the building.
+The clients had an eclectic collection of rustic furniture and antiques and wanted them to be presented as though they were artefacts in a museum or artworks in a gallery therefore a minimalist approach made sense.
+Furthermore a minimalist interior seemed to make a striking and interesting contrast to the classical exterior of the building.

 This project went further than just creating minimal spaces.
-The light fittings and fixtures such and door handles and water taps had to all be minimalistic and tie in together with the architecture.
+The light fittings and fixtures such and door handles and water taps had to all be minimalist and tie in together with the architecture.
 While today many of these things are taken for granted today as they have such a look and are available off the shelf that was not the case in 1995; Taras had to custom design such things.
-The floor lights for example were a carful modification of standard garden lights and had to be installed in a specific way to allow for another customized translucent safety glass lid that sits flush with the floor.
-Majority of the water taps and spouts were also customized and built by fine craftsmen, in fact in some cases a jeweller was required.
+The floor lights for example were a careful modification of standard garden lights and had to be installed in a specific way to allow for another customised translucent safety glass lid that sits flush with the floor.
+Majority of the water taps and spouts were also customised and built by fine craftsmen, in fact in some cases a jeweller was required.